WannaCry Scenario: Hospital Emergency

 Investigation Clues:

-• Clue 5 (Minute 30): If Option A (segmentation) was chosen: Dr. Williams reports that surgical teams cannot access patient imaging for ongoing procedures due to network isolation.
-“We need those systems reconnected for patient safety - but carefully.”
+• Clue 5 (Minute 30): If Option A (segmentation) was chosen: The CMO reports that surgical teams cannot access patient imaging for ongoing procedures due to network isolation.
+“We need those systems reconnected for patient safety – but carefully.”

 • Clue 5 (Minute 30): If Option B (kill switch) was chosen: While encryption has stopped, infected systems still contain the worm and will reactivate if the kill switch domain becomes unavailable.
 Comprehensive patching is still required.